 Johnson, then one of the most famous black men in the United States, was one of the law’s first victims.
 When he beat a white boxer, undefeated heavyweight champion James J. Jeffries, in a highly publicized bout in 1910, it triggered race riots.
 It also made law enforcement take a closer look at Johnson, who was known for his flamboyant behavior and lavish spending.
 This behavior had long rankled those who thought an African-American man should know his “place” and stay in it—and Johnson’s open relationships with white women were considered a slap in the face to racial norms.

-Then, in 1912, prosecutors got their chance to enforce the Mann Act when Lucille Cameron’s mother accused Johnson of kidnapping her daughter and transporting her across straight lines.
+Then, in 1912, prosecutors got their chance to enforce the Mann Act when Lucille Cameron’s mother accused Johnson of kidnapping her daughter and transporting her across state lines.
 Though Johnson was in a consensual relationship with Cameron and would soon marry her, prosecutors used the accusation as a pretext.
 As Chicago police arrested him for kidnapping, federal prosecutors assembled a grand jury to investigate his relationships with white women.

 There was just one problem—Cameron, who was in love with Johnson, refused to say anything that incriminated him.
 Then, prosecutors found out Cameron had been a prostitute, which undermined her credibility as a witness.
 They dropped the case temporarily, but not before the public caught wind of it.